Albert Johnson (criminal): Manhunt

 By this point, the news had filtered out to the rest of the world via radio.
 After being delayed because of blizzard conditions, the reinforced posse returned on January 14 to find that Johnson had left the cabin, and the posse struck out after him.
 Eventually, they caught up with him on January 30, surrounding him in a thicket.
 In the ensuing firefight, Johnson shot Constable Edgar Millen through the heart, killing him.
-Millen was later to have a tributary of the Rat River, Millen Creek, named for him.
-A memorial is located in the area.
-Once again they fell into retreat.
-The posse continued to grow, enlisting local Inuvialuit and Gwich'in who were better able to move in the back country.
-Johnson had clearly decided to leave for the Yukon, but the RCMP blocked the only two passes over the Richardson Mountains.
+(Millen was later to have a tributary of the Rat River, Millen Creek, named for him.
+A memorial is located in the area.)
+Once again the pursuers retreated.
+The posse continued to grow, enlisting local Inuvialuit and Gwichʼin who were better able to move in the back country.
+Johnson had apparently decided to leave for the Yukon, but the RCMP blocked the only two passes over the Richardson Mountains.
 That did not stop Johnson, who climbed a 7000 ft peak and once again disappeared.